-While some large organizations may refer to the controller being the CFO, it may not exactly be true.
+While some large organizations may refer to the controller as the CFO, it may not be true.

-H&M India does not have any rank such as CFO.
+H&M India does not have any rank, such as CFO.
 In H&M India, “Controller – India” reports to “Country Manager / CEO – India”.
-However, this structure is so because H&M is a Swedish company, and its planning and decision making for the future course of business is set by the senior executive team that is located in Sweden.
-Hence, H&M has its CEO and CFO ranks based in Sweden, while each country will have a Country Manager (equivalent to CEO for that country) and Controller (equivalent to CFO for that country).
-This is so because, despite the decision making powers that Country Manager and Controller of a country might have, they have to be working within the defined broader guidelines set by the Senior Management in Sweden.
+However, this structure is so because H&M is a Swedish company.
+The senior executive team in Sweden sets its planning and decision-making for the future course of business.
+Hence, H&M has its CEO and CFO ranks based in Sweden, while each country will have a Country Manager (equivalent to the CEO for that country) and Controller (equivalent to CFO for that country).
+This is so because, despite the decision-making powers that the Country Manager and Controller of a country might have, they have to be working within the defined broader guidelines set by the Senior Management in Sweden.

 The key differences between the CFO vs Controller are as follows:

-- CFO of an organization is ultimately responsible for anything and everything that has got to do with finance, and the position ranks just below the rank of CEO.
-Controller, on the other hand, reports directly to the Country Head in the case of MNCs or to the CFO of the organization and the position ranks 3 to 5 ranks below the rank of CEO.
+- The CFO is responsible for all things finance and ranks below the CEO.
+The Controller reports to the Country Head or CFO and ranks 3 to 5 below the CEO.

-- The key roles that report to a CFO include controller, treasurer and tax manager.
-Whereas, the key roles that report to a controller include an accounting manager, financial planning manager, accounts receivables manager, and accounts payable manager.
+- The key roles that report to a CFO include controller, treasurer, and tax manager.
+The key roles that report to a controller include an accounting manager, financial planning manager, accounts receivables manager, and accounts payable manager.

 Comparison Table of CFO vs Controller